 Pigment Suspensions vs Dye Solutions

 In a nutshell, the difference between pigments and dyes boils down to mud vs sugar-water.
 When you scoop a cup full of muddy water from a puddle, the water is brown.
-There is silt and dirt and mud particles suspended in the water.
+There are silt and dirt and mud particles suspended in the water.
 Given enough time, without being disturbed, the particles will settle out of the water and collect on the bottom of the cup.
 The larger particles will settle first and it might take many weeks or months for the finer particles to settle out.
 Chemically, this is called a suspension.

 However, if you mix a spoonful of sugar into a cup of water, the sugar will completely dissolve into the water.
 If you let the cup of sugar-water sit, capped to avoid evaporation, on the shelf for a long time you will never get a layer of sugar particles settling on the bottom of the container.
 Chemically, this is called a solution.
 The sugar (solute) is dissolved in the water (solvent) to form a solution.
 (Remember it now?
 And you said you’d never have to use high school chemistry again!
 Ha!)

 You intuitively know this about muddy water and sugar-water, and it helps to think of pigments and dyes the same way.
 Pigments, like mud, are finely ground particles of color which are suspended in a medium (such as water) to create a paint or coloring agent.
 Dyes are chemicals, like sugar, that are dissolved in a medium (such as water) to create a paint or coloring agent.
 Notice the difference in words there…suspended vs dissolved.
 Mud vs sugar.
 Makes sense, doesn’t it?